You are currently viewing 11 Top Free Things to Do in NYC + MorePin

 “Discovery consists not of seeking new lands but in seeing with new eyes” – M. Proust

-Esther and Jacob are the founders of Local Adventurer, which is one of the top 5 travel blogs in the US.
-They believe that adventure can be found both near and far and hope to inspire others to explore locally.
-They move to a new city every year and currently live in NYC.
+Esther and Jacob are the founders of Local Adventurer, one of the top 5 travel blogs in the US.
+They believe that adventure can be found near and far and hope to inspire others to explore locally.
+They explore a new city in depth every year and currently base themselves in Las Vegas.